 The Bear River is a tidal River and as such sees huge swings in the level of the river twice a day.
 Explore the town on foot before continuing on a loop that takes you back to Annapolis Royal on quiet back roads past fields of wildflowers.

 One more winery, the Annapolis Highlands Vineyard, might beckon you to stop.
-If not you’ll be back in Annapolis Royal in under an hour.
+If not you’ll be able to cycle back to Annapolis Royal in under an hour.

-Annapolis Royal is a delightful destination with a surprising amount to offer.
+Cycling Annapolis Royal is a delight as the destination has a surprising amount to offer.
 No matter what your cycling ability, there will be a route for you.

 If you’re free one night I highly recommend the Annapolis Royal Candlelight Graveyard Tour.
 Over 90 minutes learn the history of Annapolis Royal and Acadia via a walking candlelight tour brought to life by storyteller Alan Melanson.